mike-ward/mike-ward.github.io/_posts/2010-01-07-google-weather-service-down.md

 ---
 layout: post
-title:  Google Weather Service Down
+title: 'Google Weather Service Down'
 ---
 Several of you have reported that Simply Weather is stuck on Tuesday.
 Indeed it is and it’s because Google’s Weather Service is broken at the moment.
 Here’s what I get when I search for the current weather conditions in Google Search (“Weather 48176”)